Secure Order Based Voting Using Distributed Tallying: Other order-based rules

 \subsubsection{Secure implementation}

 As in Protocol \ref{algvote} for {\sc Copeland} and {\sc Maximin}, each voter $V_n$ secret shares the entries of his ballot matrix $P_n$ among the $D$ talliers using a $D'$-out-of-$D$ scheme.
-Secret sharing is applied on each of the $M^2-M$ non-diagonal entries of $P_n$, since the diagonal entries are always zero.

-To validate each in-coming ballot matrix, the talliers only need to check that all entries are in $\{0,1\}$ and that for every $1 \leq m<\ell \leq M$, $P_n(m,\ell) + P_n(\ell,m) \in \{0,1\}$.
-Indeed, the sum of two opposing entries, $P_n(m,\ell)$ and $P_n(\ell,m)$, will always equal 1 (if one of $C_m$ and $C_\ell$ is ranked higher than the other) or 0 (if both are in a tie).
-The validation of such conditions goes along the lines that we described in Section \ref{vercond1}.
+Since the ballot matrices here are as in {\sc Maximin}, where ties are allowed, their validation is carried out as described in Section \ref{maximinties}.

-After validating the cast ballots, the talliers add up their shares in $P_n$, for all validated ballot matrices, and then get $D'$-out-of-$D$ shares in each of the non-diagonal entries in $P$.
+After validating the cast ballots, the talliers add up their shares of $P_n$, for all validated ballot matrices, and then get $D'$-out-of-$D$ shares of each of the non-diagonal entries in $P$.

-To compute secret shares in the score of each possible ranking $\rho$, the talliers need only to perform summation according to Eq. (\ref{rhoscore}).
+To compute secret shares of the score of each possible ranking $\rho$, the talliers need only to perform summation according to Eq. (\ref{rhoscore}).
 Note that that computation does not require the talliers to interact.
 Finally, it is needed to find the ranking with the highest score.
 That computation can be done by performing secure comparisons, as described in Section \ref{secure_comparison}.